-In this article, we’ll be looking at rainforest layers.
-We’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.
+On this page, we’ll be looking at rainforest layers.
+You’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.

 - This page is part of our Rainforest Series.